Project Type

 Typography

 Maintaining a consistent and clear text format was crucial for the app's usability.
-However, I also wanted the typography to reflect the product's edgy and entertaining nature.
-To achieve this balance, I implemented a well-defined type hierarchy with a font selection that embodies the app's personality.
-This ensures users can navigate the app with ease while immersing themselves in its fun and engaging atmosphere.
+I implemented a well-defined type hierarchy with a font selection that embodies the app's personality.
+This ensures users can navigate the app with ease while immersing themselves in its engaging atmosphere.

 Spacing & Guidelines